-Total government receipts are forecast to be £428.3 billion in 2003-04, or 38.6% of UK GDP.
-This is equivalent to roughly £9,020 for every adult in the UK, or £7,240 per person.
+Total government receipts are forecast to be £454.7 billion in 2004-05, or 38.7% of UK GDP.
+This is equivalent to roughly £9,440 for every adult in the UK, or £7,600 per person.
 Table 1 summarises the breakdown of UK government revenue.
+Income tax, National Insurance contributions and VAT are easily the largest sources of revenue for the government, together accounting for 61.3% of total receipts.